What is Life Cycle Cost Analysis?

 Life cycle cost analysis (LCCA) is an approach used to assess the total cost of owning a facility or running a project.
 LCCA considers all the costs associated with obtaining, owning, and disposing of an investment.

-Life cycle cost analysis is especially useful where a project come with multiple alternatives and all of them meet performance necessities, but they differ with regards to the initial, as well as the operating cost.
+Life cycle cost analysis is especially useful where a project comes with multiple alternatives and all of them meet performance necessities, but they differ with regards to the initial, as well as the operating, cost.
 In this case, the alternatives are compared to find one that can maximize savings.

 For example, LCCA helps to determine which of the two alternatives will raise the initial cost but will reduce the operating cost.
 However, LCCA should not be used for the purpose of budget allocation.